Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Results

-Most notably, all U-Nets trained on the combined data outperform the clinical baseline U-Net and we find mean DSCs of $(73.5 \pm 1.9)\%$ [Pix2Pix; $\lambda = 100$], $(78.1 \pm 1.8)\%$ [SPADE], and $(79.4 \pm 1.6) \%$ [Pix2Pix; $\lambda=10$], respectively.
-The maximum DSC achieved is a remarkable $82.6\%$ for Pix2Pix with $\lambda=10$.
-The other models achieve maximal DSC of $81.9\%$ (SPADE) and $77.2\%$ (Pix2Pix with $\lambda=100$).
+The results are shown in Fig.~\ref{fig:model_comparison} and summarized in Tab.~\ref{tab:results}.
+In our set-up, the U-Net trained on the clinical data reaches a mean test set DSC of $(63.2 \pm 1.9) \%$ and a maximal DSC of 67.3\%.
+The U-Nets trained on the combined synthetic data from Pix2Pix and clinical data outperform the clinical baseline U-Net and we find mean DSCs of $(70.3 \pm 1.1)\%$ (Pix2Pix; $\lambda = 100$) and $(70.8 \pm 1.0) \%$ (Pix2Pix; $\lambda=10$), while SPADE performs slightly worse ($62.9 \pm 1.2$).
+The maximum DSC achieved is $72.8\%$ for Pix2Pix with $\lambda=10$.
+The other models achieve maximal DSC of $66.5\%$ (SPADE) and $72.5\%$ (Pix2Pix; $\lambda=100$).
 This is a key result of our study highlighting that synthetic data does not simply reproduce available information in the training data, but instead interpolates and effectively generalizes the training data.

 In contrast to this, the U-Net performs much worse when trained on synthetic data alone, and with much greater variance.
-We find the test set DSCs $(50.8 \pm 3.1) \%$ [Pix2Pix; $\lambda=10$], $(54.2 \pm 3.0)\%$ [SPADE], and $(58.0 \pm 1.9)\%$ [Pix2Pix; $\lambda = 100$].
+We find the test set DSCs $(57.1 \pm 2.7) \%$ (Pix2Pix; $\lambda=100$), $(55.7 \pm 3.3)\%$ (Pix2Pix; $\lambda = 10$), and $(47.3 \pm 2.2)\%$ (SPADE).
 Interestingly, and different from the previous result, the larger reconstruction loss yields better results for Pix2Pix in agreement with our qualitative observation.
+To put these findings into perspective we report the human inter-reader DSCs of $76.6 \pm 13.9 \%$ for the training and $76.9 \pm 13.5 \%$ for the test set.